 This event is a classic “fat-ass” run: there is no entry fee, no awards, and some runner-provided aid will be made available at a limited number of locations along the route.
 What better way to kick off your 2022 training, and knock off some holiday pounds, while also spending time on the trails with old friends and new?
 And if the weather is cooperative, you will be treated to some incredible views on both ridges of the Massanutten Mountains.

 Markings are minimal, so the runner must be comfortable navigating a course using a map and turnsheet in order to participate.
 This is a MUST!
 Some of you will know this course, but those who are not 100% sure of the route should be carrying a turnsheet and a map.
 Carrying your cell phone is also a wise option, not only in case of emergency, but so that you can document the trail, your fellow runners, the bears, etc.

 The event will be limited to 75 runners in the starting field.
 If the limit of 75 is reached, then entry will place you on the wait list, in order of entry (so ignore the randomly generated “lottery” numbers for this event).
 As a runner formally drops out of the field, the next runner on the wait list will be let in.
 There will be no additional notification, so keep your eyes on those entry and wail lists to see when (if?) you get in!

-The link to enter the 2019 event opened through the VHTRC’s online signup system on Monday November 18, and was closed the weekend before Christmas.
-Confirm that this event really is for you, and then you will find the entry link below once the race entry is opened up in mid-November of 2020.
+The link to enter the 2019 event opened up through the VHTRC’s online signup system on Monday November 18, and was closed the weekend before Christmas.
+Confirm that this event really is for you, and then you will find the entry link below and on the panel to the left once the race entry is opened up (scheduled for 9 AM on Monday November 22, 2021).
 NOTE: Volunteers are very much needed, so contact Carol if you would like to help your fellow runners out!